kanmeugne/kanmeugne.github.io/_posts/modsim/2020-10-04-2d-grid-obstacles.md

     }
 }
 {% endhighlight %}
-Considering the location checks methods properly defined in IGrid, the implemenation of `App::addObstacle` and `App::removeObstacle` is straightforward.
-Our obstacle model is very simple thanks to the grid approach for the space representation : adding or removing an obstacle in the space is equivalent to changing the state value of one or several cells !
+Our obstacle model is very simple thanks to the grid approach for the space representation.
+In fact, adding or removing an obstacle in the space is equivalent to changing the state value of one or several cells (from 0 to 1 and vice versa).
+So, considering the location checks methods properly defined in `IGrid`, the implemenation of `App::addObstacle` and `App::removeObstacle` is straightforward.

 {% highlight c++ %}
 bool App::addObstacle(int posx, int posy)